 I chair the Policy Advisory Group of InternetNZ.

-I am a member of and on the (executive) committee of the Market Research Society of New Zealand.
+I am a member of and was on the (executive) committee of the Market Research Society of New Zealand.
 Curia is also a member of the MRSNZ and also the Association of Market Research Organisations.

 Curia’s clients have included newspapers, political parties, Government Departments, corporates, lobby groups, local body candidates and non profits.
 Commercial and professional confidentiality prevents clients being listed, but a commercial relationship with Curia does not stop me from expressing my opinion on a client or issue should it be relevant.